shalinikannan23/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EX.NO: 03 .
+Correlation and regression for data analysis
-# EX.NO:
-# DATE:
+# DATE: 22.09.23
 # Aim :

 To analyse given data using coeffificient of correlation and regression line